OUR

 Over the course of that month, I recruited local leadership to begin the early stages of development of the Unatti Group Home for Girls and our other budding programs.
 Listening to their stories and learning from their experience, I realized how fortunate I was to be part of it all, to be supporting their efforts and enabling their potential impact to be bigger and bolder.

-Twenty tow years later, we have grown to house more than twenty five young girls, employ eleven adult women, and have a full time Director of Programs in Nepal.
+Twenty two years later, we have grown to house more than twenty five young girls, employ eleven adult women, and have a full time Director of Programs in Nepal.
 Our programs have expanded to include the community of Bhaktapur, the medieval city that surrounds the Unatti Group Home for Girls.

 With the devastating earthquakes in April and May 2015, Unatti Foundation now partners with communities beyond Bhaktapur in our Phase 2 project.
 We are committed to helping Nepal recover and thrive and are proud to have played an important role in one-the-ground disaster relief because of our strong presence and experience in the region.